-3.3.7 Investor Protection Rules
+3.3.10 Investor Protection Rules

-In addition to the above investor protection rules, civil law prospectus liability rules offer an effective protection for retail investors.
+In addition to as previously discussed in 2.3.10 Investor Protection Rules, civil law prospectus liability rules offer an effective protection for retail investors.
 Basically, civil law prospectus rules impose a liability on the manager and initiator of the fund.
 The measuring stick is whether the prospectus is incomplete or misleading in aspects that are material for the investment decision of a typical investor.